 A former programme-assistant and consultant for FORWARD, the UK’s leading African women’s campaigns and support organisation, Justina Kehinde has facilitated leadership trainings across East Africa and the UK equipping young women with the skills to be advocates against sexual and gender-based violence

 Winner of the 2012 Benjamin Zephaniah Poetry Competition, 2014 Hammer & Tongue National Slam runner-up and winner of the 2015 Cambridge Anti-Slam and Reinstein Jazz Prize, she has performed at a range of renowned venues including The Royal Albert Hall, Latitude festival, Brainchild festival, the Lyric Theatre, featured on Sky 1’s prolific arts programme, ‘What’s Up’ and the BBC.
-In 2017 she was commissioned by the Women’s Equality Party to perform at their inaugural party conference.
+She has been commissioned by the Women’s Equality Party, Powerful Media and the Icelandic Government to name a few.
 Her poetry explores diasporic identity, human trafficking, hybridity, womanhood and mental health.